How to install a washing machine

 What do I need to hook up a washing machine?

 To hook up a washing machine, you will generally need two water inlet hoses, a drain hose, some transport bolt hole plugs, a u-shaped hose form and some tools.
 We recommend having the following handy: an adjustable wrench, a socket wrench, pliers, level, ruler or measuring tape, wood block, bucket, a flashlight if your laundry area is dark and a utility knife.

 More laundry tips and tricks

-How Much Water Does A Washing Machine Use?
+How Much Water Does a Washing Machine Use?
 A water-efficient washing machine can help you save both money and resources.
-Learn how much water HE washing machines use compared to regular washers.
+Find out how much water a washing machine uses and compare HE vs regular washers.